 One of the oldest and most important temples around Hamamatsu is Ryotanji Temple, founded in 733 by a family who used it for more than 40 generations!

-The buildings themselves are exquisite, with detailed artworks on the paper walls and interesting carvings and features incorporated into the design.
+The buildings themselves are exquisite, with detailed artwork on the paper walls and interesting carvings and features incorporated into the design.

 But the highlight of Ryotanji Temple – and the reason many people visit – is the Zen garden.
 The large landscaped area is full of symbolism, with a green slope covered in rocks and plants rising up from a pond.
 You can sit on the temple’s balcony to take it all in, appreciating the aesthetics and finding some calm in the moment.